Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 Top Restaurant Performance Metrics We’re Watching

-We track industry-wide data to provide insights on how restaurants are performing and which issues may be cause for concern.
-As of mid-2021, restaurant sales performance is surging, with comp sales up by 8.10% compared to 2019.
-Average check value is also up, driven primarily by menu price increases.
+We track industry-wide data to provide insights into how restaurants are performing and which issues may be cause for concern.

-There are a number of ways to drive higher sales.
-You can make adjustments to pricing, menu items or operating hours.
-The challenge is cutting through the guesswork to find which change (or combination of changes) will actually lead to growth.
-Collecting your restaurant financials, along with intelligence on your guests and your workforce will help you better understand which changes will really move the needle.
+There are several ways to drive higher sales.
+You can make adjustments to pricing, menu items, or operating hours.
+The challenge is cutting through the guesswork to find which change (or combination of changes) will lead to growth.
+Collecting your restaurant financials, along with intelligence on your guests and your workforce will help you better understand which changes will move the needle.

 How Much Do Restaurants Make?

-Average restaurant earnings can depend on a number of factors, from the type of cuisine you serve, to the areas where you operate.
-According to a survey of 350 owners, the median revenue for a restaurant is $1,125,000 per year, or $325 per square foot.
+Average restaurant earnings can depend on several factors, from the type of cuisine you serve to the areas where you operate.
+According to a Toast survey, the average monthly revenue for a new restaurant that’s less than 12 months old is $111,860.70.

-However, to really understand how much a restaurant makes, you need to understand restaurant financial ratios.
+However, to understand how much a restaurant makes, you need to understand the restaurant’s financial ratios.
 Average sales numbers may look high, but the cost of food, labor, building costs, packaging, etc. may be eating into profit margins.

 How to Get More Customers in My Restaurant?